Treatment by thermal ablation – The battery-operated model

 Step 4: Heating the probe

-NOTE: The battery is removed by compressing the two locking tabs on the sides near the battery base releasing the lock and, while firmly holding the unit head, pulling the battery down and out of the handle.
+NOTE: The battery is removed by compressing the two locking tabs on the sides near the battery base to release the lock and, while firmly holding the unit head, pulling the battery down and out of the handle.
 A mobile thermal ablation device can perform 30–60 procedures per battery charge.
 When the battery is low, a yellow LED indicator will illuminate.
 The battery in the unit should be replaced with a charged battery soon after the low battery indicator is illuminated.